A New Kind of Tech Job Emphasizes Skills, Not a College Degree

 Do you think the guy servicing your car understands the metallurgy behind the castings that make up the block and heads?
 Probably not.

-IT needs a formal apprentice/journeyman type of arrangement for the jobs that simply
+IT needs a formal apprentice/journeyman type of arrangement for the jobs that simply do not require collegiate level knowledge.
+An IT union for these jobs probably wouldn't be a bad idea either.

+This model works well for many other skilled trades - it could also work well for IT jobs.

 This isn't news and the article itself is odd (Score:4, Interesting)